-Watch Som At’s story to see how a basic support and a little encouragement can help to preserve a whole family.
+Watch Sitha’s story to see how a basic support and a little encouragement can help to preserve a whole family.

 Our Kinship Care program exists to help families care for their own children.
 Through kinship care, we can support permanency by working with a family’s greatest assets — love and commitment.
 When possible, kinship care is the most cost effective and most permanent solution for vulnerable children.